wpendl99/.github/profile/simon/simon-react/simon-react.md

 ![Setting up React ports](simonDebuggingReactPorts.jpg)

-We configure the React HTTP debugger to listen on port 3001 when running in our local development environment by creating a file named `.env.local` in the root of the project, and inserting the following text.
+To configure the React HTTP debugger to listen on port 3001 when running in our local development environment, we create a file named `.env.local` in the root of the project, and insert the following text.

 ```
 PORT=3001
 ```

-Next, modify the `package.json` file to include the field `"proxy": "http://localhost:3000"`.
+Next, we modify the `package.json` file to include the field `"proxy": "http://localhost:3000"`.
 This tells the React HTTP debugger that if a request is made for a service endpoint, it forwards it to port 3000, where our Node.js service is listening.

 ```json
 {